Quick and Easy Chicken and Chickpea Masala

 - ½ cup heavy cream

-- Heat butter in a pressure cooker over medium-high heat (sauté setting on instant pot).
+- Heat butter and oil in a pressure cooker over medium-high heat (sauté setting on instant pot).
 Add onions, garlic, chilis and ginger.
 Cook, stirring frequently, until onions are translucent and just starting to get some golden colour on them - approximately 5 minutes.
+(See note about browning chicken)

 - Add cumin, coriander, turmeric, and chili pepper stirring frequently, until aromatic, about 30 seconds.
 Add crushed tomatoes and spinach and cook, stirring occasionally, until spinach is wilted, just a few minutes and scrape the bottom of the pot well to release all the brown bits.

-- Add half of cilantro, chicken stock, and chicken pieces.
+- Add half of cilantro, the chicken stock, and the chicken pieces.
 Stir to combine.
-Seal instant pot/pressure cooker and heat to high pressure and program to cook for 15 minutes with quick release.**
+Seal instant pot/pressure cooker and heat to high pressure and program to cook for 15 minutes with quick release.

 - Remove lid and stir in drained chickpeas, 1 tablespoons lemon juice, and simmer (you may need to turn the Instant pot back on to sauté setting for a quick simmer), stirring frequently, until sauce is slightly reduced and thickened, just a few minutes.
 Season to taste with salt.
 Remove from heat and stir in the cream and Garam masala.
 Serve immediately, garnished with remaining cilantro leaves.

-- Note: if you decide to brown your chicken before sweating the onions and chili’s that is fine just adjust the timing to 12 minutes instead of 15 as the chicken will cook through a little, while browning.
+If you decide to brown your chicken before sweating the onions and chili’s that is fine just adjust the timing to 12 minutes instead of 15 as the chicken will cook through a little, while browning.
+Brown the chicken then remove and set aside and continue with step 1 adding the onions, garlic chili’s.
+Add the chicken back into the pot along with any juices as directed in step 3

 Stove top and oven braising instructions